mametch/RCNNbyPytorch/README.md

-# MaskRCNNbyPytorch
+# RCNNbyPytorch
-Mask RCNN by Pytorch and Torchvision.
+Mask and Keypoint RCNN by Pytorch and Torchvision.

 # Installation
 * Python == 3.7.3